-- Sign in to Power BI.
+Sign in to Power BI.
 Don’t have an account?
-No worries, you can sign up for free.
+No worries, you can sign up for a free trial.

 Power BI opens in your browser.
-Select Get Data at the bottom of the left navigation pane.
+Select Get Data at the bottom of the left navigation bar.

 A great way to get familiar with the report editor is to take a tour